spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 You can also use this list to perform dir scans against them to find interesting/important files.
 Every now and then it can lead to you finding their infra, setup panels, and even raw data.
 Check out using the [PhishingSecList](https://github.com/spmedia/PhishingSecLists) that I created specifically for scanning these types of finanacial, phishing, and crypto fraud websites.

+This list will work if you want to import it into your [Pi-hole](https://pi-hole.net/) instance.

 "He who spares the wicked injures the good."

 Updated daily/frequently via 🤖